 Traditional DNA and RNA extraction methods often rely on proteinase K, SDS, and purification by columns, beads, or solvent extraction.
-Extraneous agents are added that subsequently need to be removed – all in an effort to get a simple result – high-yield, purified nucleic acids.
+Extraneous agents are added that subsequently need to be removed – all in an effort to produce high-quality nucleic acids.

 Much of the problem is the inadequacy of the lysis step.
 Proteinase K doesn’t work at a high enough temperature to denature the proteins it is digesting.
 To compensate, SDS is added but is toxic to every downstream diagnostic.
 So it must be removed, initiating a cascade of steps – each solving what was done in the previous step.